GFragniere/GFragniere/README.md

 ## Hi there 👋

+Student at HEIG-VD in Switzerland, I'm learning software development in order to follow my dream of working in the video game industry.

+I currently master C++, C and Python, and I aim to learn Java and C# soon to further increase my knowledge on programming.
 <!--
 **GFragniere/GFragniere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.